National Committees

 The Development Subcommittee works closely with staff to create and implement the resource development plan that will help guide organizational activities in seeking out and securing funding from diverse sources.
 This subcommittee also takes an active lead in cultivating new relationships, stewarding existing relationships, asking for money, and strategizing ways to increase existing revenue streams and create new revenue streams (e.g. annual campaign, earned revenue, planned giving, etc.)

-Government and Industry Relations and Public Policy Subcommittee
+Government and Industry Relations Subcommittee

 The Government Relations Subcommittee works closely with the Executive Director on monitoring key legislation that could have positive or adverse effects on the organization’s ability to carry it its mission.
 This committee also advises the board of directors on which legislative and/or policy positions the organization should take.
 This committee takes an active role in cultivating and stewarding relationships with politicians and key political staffers at the federal and state levels.